Incorporating prior financial domain knowledge into neural networks for implied volatility surface prediction: Conclusion

 \section{Conclusion}

-In this paper, a gated neural network model is developed to predict implied volatility surfaces.
-Unlike many previous studies where machine learning techniques were mainly used as a \lq\lq{}black box\rq\rq{} or were less connected with the existing financial theories, our model has taken into account the related important financial conditions and empirical evidence.
-To the best of our knowledge, this is one of the very first studies which discuss a methodological framework that can integrate the data-driven machine learning algorithms (particularly deep neural networks) with the existing financial theories.
-The proposed model framework can be easily extended and applied to solve other similar business problems.
-In addition to methodological contributions, we validate the proposed model empirically with the option data on the S\&P 500 index.
-Compared with the existing studies, our experimental settings are more challenging because the used option data is over 20 years and the options with a short time to maturity are examined.
-Therefore, our model needs to be robust in order to produce convincing results.
-As presented in Section~\ref{sec:experiments}, the conventional financial conditions and empirical evidence are met empirically; our model outperforms the widely used SSVI model; and it also outperforms its simplified variations -- other similar neural network models without incorporating financial conditions and empirical evidence.
-The last point also justifies the importance of integrating domain knowledge into the model.
+In this paper, we developed a novel neural network to predict implied volatility surfaces.
+Unlike many previous studies where the machine learning algorithms are mainly used as the \lq\lq{}black box\rq\rq{} in finance, our model is tailored to the unique characteristics of implied volatility surface.
+To the best of our knowledge, this is one of the very first studies which discuss a methodological framework that integrates the data-driven machine learning algorithms (particularly neural networks) with the related financial theories and empirical evidence.
+The proposed model framework can be easily extended and applied to solve other similar computational problems in finance and business analytics such as inventory pricing and revenue management.

+In addition to the methodological contribution, we validated the proposed model empirically with the option data on the S\&P 500 index.
+Compared with the existing studies, our experimental settings are more challenging because the used option data is over 20 years and the options with the short time to maturity are examined.
+Therefore, our model needs to be more robust in order to produce convincing results.
+As presented in the experiments section, our model outperforms the widely used SSVI model from mathematical finance and other benchmarked neural networks.
+More importantly, the conventional financial conditions and empirical evidence are met empirically, which resolve the bottleneck of data-driven machine learning applications in finance.